 - Choosing Which Gown to Use

-In 2004, the FDA recognized the consensus standard American National Standards Institute/Association of the Advancement of Medical Instrumentation (ANSI/AAMI) PB70:2003, “Liquid barrier performance and classification of protective apparel and drapes intended for use in health care facilities."
+The FDA recognizes the consensus standard American National Standards Institute/Association of the Advancement of Medical Instrumentation (ANSI/AAMI) PB70, "Liquid barrier performance and classification of protective apparel and drapes intended for use in health care facilities."
 This standard establishes a system of classification for protective apparel and drapes used in healthcare facilities based on their liquid barrier performance and specifies related labeling requirements and standardized test methods for determining compliance.
 The standard is intended to ultimately assist end-users in determining the type(s) of protective product most appropriate for a particular task or situation:

 - Level 1: Minimal risk, to be used, for example, during basic care, standard isolation, cover gown for visitors, or in a standard medical unit

 - Level 2: Low risk, to be used, for example, during blood draw, suturing, in the Intensive Care Unit (ICU), or a pathology lab

 - Level 3: Moderate risk, to be used, for example, during arterial blood draw, inserting an Intravenous (IV) line, in the Emergency Room, or for trauma cases

 - Level 4: High risk, to be used, for example, during long, fluid intense procedures, surgery, when pathogen resistance is needed or infectious diseases are suspected (non-airborne)

 A surgical gown is regulated by the FDA as a Class II medical device that requires a 510(k) premarket notification.
 A surgical gown is a personal protective garment intended to be worn by health care personnel during surgical procedures to protect both the patient and health care personnel from the transfer of microorganisms, body fluids, and particulate matter.
 Because of the controlled nature of surgical procedures, critical zones of protection have been described by national standards.
 As referenced in Figure 1: the critical zones include the front of the body from top of shoulders to knees and the arms from the wrist cuff to above the elbow.
-Surgical gowns can be used for any risk level (Levels 1-4).
-All surgical gowns must be labeled as a surgical gown.
+All surgical gowns must be provided sterile and labeled as a surgical gown.